-A few years ago, I read somewhere about the meaning of a star on the knuckle on the thumb.
+A few years ago, I read somewhere about the meaning of a star on the knuckle of the thumb.
 It got me curious about knuckle reading because I studied the thumb lines.
 I didn’t consider the other side of the hand other than the skin texture and fingernails until then.
 It wasn’t surprising to learn that there’s not much about it.
 However, one hand reader in Texas, Judy Hipskind, has been studying the knuckles for some time.
 From her works, I’d like to base some of this knowledge on knuckle reading.

 How to read the knuckle

 The method in knuckle reading is to first read the shape of the skin on the knuckle.
 The skin might be raised, firm, dented, hollow or soft.
-When reading your knuckles, look at them with the fingers pointing down.
+When reading your knuckles, look at them with your fingers pointing down.
 If reading someone else’s knuckles, the fingers should point towards you, the reader.
 This type of reading does not use the thumb.

 Each finger represents a particular area of life.
 In palmistry, the index finger is about leadership.
-When reading the knuckle, it is about the career.
+When reading the knuckle is about a career.
 The middle finger knuckle is where we read about money.
-The ring finger shows the relationships, and the little finger about business and negotiation or communication.
+The ring finger shows relationships, and the little finger is about business, negotiation, or communication.

 Past, present and future